Statement icon

 • Each object (or struct) owns a Statement state machine.

-• Each state machine manages one active StatementState at a time.
+• Each machine has one active StatementState at a time.

 • States can define: